 I require all potential clients to send me up to 20 pages of their manuscript.
 Please note: (effective August 1, 2017) my sample edit/reading fee is $200 for up to 20 double-spaced pages.
 If we work together, then your fee will be absorbed into your total editing cost.
 If I choose not to work with you, your reading/sample fee is non-refundable.

 If it is cooked, then I will give her my fee based on how clean the prose is and how much work I’ll need to do to it, the number of words and the number of pages.
-I ask for half up front and the balance upon delivery.
+Half is due up front and the balance upon delivery.
 I send a contract that spells everything out.
-I charge at least $1800 for a fiction edit (around 70K words), but that amount may go up based on number of pages, words and prose.
+For a fiction edit, I charge at least $1800 (around 70K words), but that amount may go up based on number of pages, words and prose.
 If the client wants to revise after I edit, then we separate the payments into three parts, so the last part will be the final edits after the client submits to me her revisions.
 I also separate the payments into three parts if I need to contract out with a proofreader.
 We also agree on the deadlines within our contract.

 After sending back the contract and initial payment, the client delivers her manuscript via email and then I perform my edits in Word’s Track Changes with line editing and comments.
 [Note: it’s a very good idea for clients to be moderately familiar with Word–it will all save us a lot of time and aggravation] Along with the soft copy, I can also return the hard edited copy if the client requests it.
 In addition to the edited manuscript, I also write up an editing summary of my favorite lines, character thoughts, plot ruminations and areas that need help and places where I was confused in the manuscript.
 If the client requests a tag line (or very short summary) of their book, that’s complimentary, but if the client wants me to write them up a synopsis and/or query letter, those are additional fees.

-How fast can you give me back my edits?
+How fast can you give me back my manuscript edits?

 My turnaround time is 3 to 6 weeks.

-Want to finish your book this year, but need an accountability partner?
+Want to finish your writing your book this year, but need a writing accountability partner?

 I also offer a $375/month (for at least 6 months) VIP custom coaching package that helps writers who need accountability with their writing practice and desire to finish their book by the end of the year (within 9 to 12 months).